Compare Hokitika Car Rental Deals

 * Some rental car suppliers may charge a credit card fee for amounts payable on arrival.

-Car Hire Options at hokitika Airport
+Car Hire Options at Hokitika Airport

 To maximise your savings it's a good idea to book your car early, especially for travel during peak periods.
-Just put your travel details into the Quote box at the top of the page to instantly compare a huge choice of vehicles at the very best prices.
+Just put your travel details into the Search box at the top of the page to instantly compare a huge choice of vehicles at the very best prices.

-Car Rental Brands
+On-Airport Rental Brands

 At Hokitika Airport all the car rental companies have check-in counters.
 So, unlike other airports, there are no "off-airport" rental companies which require you taking shuttle transfers to their depots.

 Maximum Choice.
 Best Deals.